netbirdio/docs/docs/integrations/identity-providers/self-hosted/authentik.md

 For this guide, we assume you have Authentik configured and running on public-facing domain with SSL.
 Use the official [Authentik "Get started" guide](https://goauthentik.io/docs/installation).

 We also assume that you have at least one user created on your Authentik server and that it's configured properly.
-You can test your configuration with some other self-hosted application or use service like [OIDC Playground](https://openidconnect.net).
+You can test your configuration with some other self-hosted application or use a service like [OIDC Playground](https://openidconnect.net).

-We will be using **https://authentik.example.com** as our Authentik base URL, pleace replace it to your needs.
+We will be using **https://authentik.example.com** as our Authentik base URL, please replace it to your needs.